redsanket/spark/external/hue/guide/overview/index.rst

 - manage Hue configuration
 - run applications as a super user
 - grant/revoke permissions for user or a group of users
-- impersonate as a “super proxy” for and “doAs” user
+- impersonate as a "super proxy" for and "doAs" user
 - use one Hue ticket/principal (no user ticket) to authenticate against Hadoop